 - Read aloud

 - Sign language interpreter

 - Bilingual translation dictionaries with up to 25% extra time

 - Modified Papers

 - Rest breaks

 - Use of a computer

-This can be considered and applied by the Examinations Office if you are unable to attend an exam because of illness, suffer bereavement or other trauma, be ill or otherwise disadvantaged or disturbed during an exam.
-In such instances you must alert the Examinations Office to support this claim as appropriate evidence may be required and deadlines do apply.
+This can be considered and applied by the Examinations Office if you are unable to attend an exam because of illness, suffer bereavement or other trauma.
+Special consideration may also be available if you are ill, disadvantaged or disturbed during an examination.
+In such instances you must alert the Invigilator or Examinations Office immediately to support this claim as appropriate evidence will be required and deadlines do apply.

 Kirklees College Financial support team help support students who have a household income of £26,000 or below.
 The team are able to give advice on financial issues and assistance relating to their chosen course.

 Direct Line is free 0800 8046134